-General Recommendations before Travelling
+General recommendations before travelling

 Travel first aid kit

-Other equipment, practical advices
+Other equipment, practical advice

 Other useful tips:

-- Dictionaries are really successful.
+- Dictionaries are useful.